 Go behind the scenes of the city

-From the tiny, peaceful, Dunbar’s Close garden (originally created by another town planner Sir Patrick Geddes) to the slightly creepy Innocent Railway tunnel, Edinburgh is a city of secret places, and discovering them is one of my favourite pastimes.
+From the tiny, peaceful, Dunbar’s Close garden (originally created by town planner Sir Patrick Geddes) to the slightly creepy Innocent Railway tunnel, Edinburgh is a city of secret places, and discovering them is one of my favourite pastimes.
 If you don’t have much time, just head down one of the closes off the Royal Mile.
 You never know what you will find!

 Things to do in Edinburgh on a rainy day